Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 This is only necessary the first time, then the tools will keep it up to date.

-You can now commit this both file and see your first tag appear in GitHub!
+You can now commit this both files and see your first tag appear in GitHub!

-`capacitor-standard-version` is the package who does the magic, by default he also updates your version number in Android and IOS
+`capacitor-standard-version` is the package who does the magic, by default, he also updates your version number in Android and IOS

 ## GitHub actions for build